corrections-and-exercises/react-quiz-01/README.md

 - it should have a button to increase the count by one
 - it should have a button to decrease the count by one
 - the user should not be able to go below 0
+- the decrease button should be disabled when the count is 0

 ### Notes, NotesInput, SingleNote